dilemmafixer19895/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand with the least complexity possible.
 Remember that code is read far more often than it is written, so invest time in making it easy for others (and your future self) to understand.
 Always keep in mind that clarity trumps brevity, and a well-structured program is the foundation of robust and scalable systems."

 In essence, focus on writing simple, clear code rather than overly complicated or 'clever' solutions.
 This not only makes your programs less prone to bugs but also enhances their longevity and adaptability to change.

+# 2024-02-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Always consider the future developer (who might be you), and remember that complex solutions often lead to more bugs and maintenance headaches.
+Optimize for readability and modularity over premature optimization."

+"Also, 'Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.' – Brian W. Kernighan.
+This reminds us to prioritize clean and straightforward code over overly-clever or obfuscated solutions that can create unnecessary challenges during debugging and maintenance."